lukealibozek/group5_project/README.md

 For this project we will use Ensemble Learners to predict the wine classification, as well as determining feature importance to assess which feature is more responsible for determining quality.

-Steps Taked for ML Mockup
+Steps Taken for ML Mockup

 1. Read in CSV
 2. Data Cleaning